ayushimandlik/cnn_galaxy_zoo/README.md

 # cnn_galaxy_zoo
-This is a machine learning implementation to classify optical galaxy images into spiral or elliptical patterns.
+This is a machine learning implementation using Convolutional Neural Networks to classify optical galaxy images into spiral or elliptical patterns.